du-almeidalima/ng-spotify-project/README.md

 can share the same device.
 Also, the fetch operation is made only when the app is loaded, after that it's sync with the state and only updates the LocalStore.

+### Step 3.4 - Retrieving Albums from Cache

+The app will store the last 10 viewed albums in Local Storage cache under the property ``albumsCache.albums``.
+So, whenever the user tries to se an album, the AlbumResolveService will ask the AlbumService if this album is cached, if it's a action will be fired setting this Album but without any request!
+If the Album is not in cache, then the normal flow of making an HTTP request will be taken.

+## Step 4 - Tests

+Due to lack of my time, I could only test the AlbumService which is responsible for making Cache operations.

 ## Built With
 * **[NgRx](https://ngrx.io/)** - 9.1.2
 * **[NgRx-Store-Logger](https://www.npmjs.com/package/ngrx-store-logger)** - 0.2.4